 (Since this post was written, I moved into a new studio – you can read about it here!)

 Please do get in touch, I’d love to hear from you – there’s a contact form.
 If you have a friend who would enjoy this blog, please would you forward it to them?
 If you would like to read this blog every week, look for the words ‘Follow this blog by email’ and enter your email address.
 The blog posts will arrive each Monday in your in-box.
-If you would like to receive my special monthly newsletter, complete with colour inspiration, design inspiration and a free tutorial, please complete the pop-up form or get in touch via the contact form.
-I will never share your email with anyone.
+If you would like to receive my special monthly newsletter, complete with colour inspiration etc, click here I will never share your email with anyone.

 This is my ‘Swans’ fabric design.
 You can find it here.